SahandFarhoodi/Accelerated-Statistics-for-Quantitative-Research---Fall-2019/README.md

 # Acclerated-Statistics-for-Quantitative-Research---Fall-2019
-Codes and examples of discussion sessions for course MA 681 at Boston University
+Codes and examples of discussion sessions for course GRS MA 681 at Boston University.